jkadams96/Website-Calculator/README.md

 N/A at this time

 ### The Metrics Calculator can be edited by:
-modifying any selected feature file and changing syntax
+Modifying any selected feature file and changing syntax

 ## **<ins>Resources</ins>**
 [JavaScript Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript)